GandhiCloudLab/watson-ai-ops-330-install/01-install-aimgr-on-roks/readme.md

-# Installing Watson AIOps 3.3 on ROKS
+# Installing Watson AIOps AI Manager 3.3 on ROKS

 This document explains about Installing IBM Watson AIOps AI Manager 3.3.0 on ROKS.